GaganovAlexander/fin-stat-data-analyze-backend/README.md

-# Financial data simple analize and backend api
+# Financial data simple analyze and backend api
 ___
 ## Installation
 If you are using **linux** or **macOS**, you probably **already have** git and python